 But it’s not just about putting out fires.
 It also breaks down where your brand may be succeeding and identifies challenging areas.
 Maybe your newest product is a slam dunk, while your customer service leaves a bit to be desired.
 This is important to know.

 There are so many different ways a social media monitoring software can help your brand, and we’ll break down a few of them to illustrate what social media monitoring can do for you!

 When we talk about brand health, we are talking about all the many moving parts that make up how your brand is seen and mentioned as well as how you can track this against business priorities.
 And because brand health is made up of brand perception, something a brand cannot control and the consumer does, it’s more critical than ever to have a social media monitoring tool on your side.

 Social media monitoring allows you to understand how your consumers talk about brand experiences by analyzing large volumes of customer experiences.
-And it pulls this data from feedback channels and media from all over, including top social sites like Facebook, Twitter and Instagram.
+And it pulls this data from feedback channels and media from all over, including top social sites like Facebook, Twitter, TikTok and Instagram.

 Monitoring your brand health creates a roadmap to how your consumer thinks, zeroing in on what excites them and why they love your brand.
 You can use these revelations as a way to leverage your company while connecting in a personal way with your audience, building positive emotions.
 Research shows that customers who are emotionally connected have four times greater lifetime value for your business.
-And the more positive the passion for the brand, consumer concern over pricing as a deciding factor declines as well.
+And when there is an abundance of positive passion for the brand, we see consumer concern over pricing as inversely proportional, taking on less importance as a deciding factor for the purchase.